coryvisi/serverless-pdf-chat/docs/using_sql.md

 A full reference for all the syntax and commands available in Spark SQL can be found in the [Apache Spark SQL Reference](https://spark.apache.org/docs/latest/sql-ref.html) documentation.

 The AWS Glue Data Catalog is an Apache Hive metastore-compatible catalog ([Reference](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-glue-data-catalog-hive.html)).
-InsuranceLake ETL AWS Glue jobs are configured to use the AWS Glue Data Catalog as an external Apache Hive metastore.
-Spark SQL is used to query the AWS Glue Data Catalog and load data from data lake sources (typically in the Cleanse bucket) into a Apache Spark DataFrame.
-The DataFrame is subsequently written to the Consume bucket and the AWS Glue Data Catalog using a database name with an appended `_consume` suffix.
+InsuranceLake ETL AWS Glue jobs are configured to use the Data Catalog as an external Apache Hive metastore.
+Spark SQL is used to query the Data Catalog and load data from data lake sources (typically in the Cleanse bucket) into a Apache Spark DataFrame.
+The DataFrame is subsequently written to the Consume bucket and the Data Catalog using a database name with an appended `_consume` suffix.

 The following are considerations and requirements for InsuranceLake's integration of Spark SQL: